"Everyone is all smiles today," Gillick said. "I want to go home smiling 100 times this year. That's only 16 times a month."

 "It was just a talk about what the angles are and how to play balls off the fence," Montgomery said.

 Citizens Bank Park has been criticized -- most notably by Braves pitcher John Smoltz -- for the number of home run balls sailing over the short porch.
-But Montgomery said the ballpark has not deterred free agent pitchers from considering the Phillies.
+But Montgomery said the ballpark has not deterred free agent pitchers from

 "Never," Montgomery said.
 "It's an urban myth."